 I would sum up the Isles of Scilly as this: a perfect balance of quality time for both parents and children.
-The islands are so quiet and safe that children can play independently while parents can truly relax.
+The Scilly Islands are so quiet and safe that children can play independently while parents can truly relax.
 If you’d like to find out more, read my post about why we loved the Scillies.

 When should you book your trip to the Isles of Scilly?

 Plan ahead.
-I struggled to find the right accommodation for our family ten months in advance (admittedly, we booked three separate units so it was a somewhat complicated requirement).
+I struggled to find the right accommodation for our Scilly Isles family holiday ten months in advance (admittedly, we booked three separate units so it was a somewhat complicated requirement).
 A lot of the best places are very hard to come by as the previous year’s guests get first dibs before the accommodation is released to the masses.
 I met several families who have been returning to the same place for ten or more years.
 So, book as far ahead as you can.
 And secure your means of transport early too.

 Which Scilly Isle should you stay on?